Super Deluxe (film): Shilpa's story

 Jyothi and her son Rasukutty are awaiting the return of Rasukutty's father, Manickam, who abandoned the family seven years ago.
-To their shock, Manickam arrives from Mumbai as a trans woman, Shilpa.
+To their shock, Manickam arrives from Mumbai as a transgender woman, Shilpa.
 Rasukutty wants to introduce Shilpa to his friends at school.
 On the way, a bigoted cop detains Shilpa, and she is forced into fellating a corrupt police officer named Berlin.
 Shilpa faces further harassment and humiliation from people at her son's school.

-Distraught, she buys a ticket to return to Mumbai, where she lives as a hijra.
+Distraught, Shilpa buys a ticket to return to Mumbai, where she lives as a hijra.
 On the way home from school, Shilpa loses Rasukutty.
-Now desperate to find her son, she goes to the police and meets Berlin, pleading with him to help her.
-After refusing to entertain Berlin for any sexual favors, she grapples with Berlin and places a death curse on him before escaping.
-Distraught, she finally decides to go home and finds Rasukutty there.
-Rasukutty reveals he discovered Shilpa's intention of abandoning them again after seeing the train ticket to Mumbai in her purse, leading to an emotional confrontation where Shilpa realizes that Rasukutty and Jyothi are ready to accept her as she is, and they all go on living together.
+Desperate to find her son, she goes to the police and meets Berlin, pleading with him to help her.
+After refusing to entertain Berlin for any sexual favours, she grapples with Berlin and places a death curse on him before escaping.
+Shilpa is saddened and finally decides to go home and finds Rasukutty there.
+Rasukutty reveals he discovered Shilpa's intention of abandoning them again upon seeing the train ticket to Mumbai in her purse, leading to an emotional confrontation where Shilpa realises that Rasukutty and Jyothi are ready to accept her as she is, and they go on to live together.

 The TV story

-Five teens (Gaaji, Soori, Mohan, Vasanth, and Thuyavan) skip school and gather to watch a porn movie at Thuyavan's home, only to find out that the porn star is Soori's mother, Leela.
+Five teens (Gaaji, Soori, Mohan, Vasanth, and Thuyavan) skip school and gather to watch a porn movie at Thuyavan's home, only to find out that the porn star is Soori's mother, Leela, who became a porn star to earn money.
 Soori breaks the TV in a fit of rage and runs away, crying.
 Thuyavan, afraid of his father finding out about the broken TV, enlists Gaaji and Vasanth into getting enough money for a new TV by the evening.

 They accept a job from a local gangster but fail to complete their assigned task.
-They then try to steal a North Indian pawnbroker's house, which fails too.
-Attempting to steal from him again, they are confronted by a girl with magical powers at the home who reveals herself to be an alien.
-She duplicates Gaaji, keeping one clone with herself for companionship.
+They then try to rob a North Indian pawnbroker's house, but fail to.
+Attempting to steal from him again, they are confronted by a girl with magical powers who reveals herself to be an alien.
+She duplicates Gaaji, keeping the clone with herself for companionship.
 The friends get money from her to buy a new TV.
-They toss out the old broken TV through the broken roof of a disused building and set off to a cinema hall to finally watch a porn film.
+They toss out the damaged TV through the broken roof of a unused building and set off to a cinema hall to watch a porn film.